whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/18-selected-super-useful-linux-one-liners.md

 Screenshot with the result of the command execution.

 ## 9\.
-Find the last command that begins with “xxx” without executing it
+Find the Last Command That Begins with “xxx” without Executing it

 In this example, we are looking for the first command starting with “cp”.